Ikigai4Ever/csc1310_lab/README.md

 ## Program Outline

 We will take in the user's information (first and last name, email, phone number) and put it into a text file.
 Then they will take a multiple choice quiz with a set number of questions to put them into a category of personality based on previous responses.
+We will calculate the personality type based on a range of whole number and decimal values from 1 to 5 to categorize them into a personality.

 ## Classes Needed
 - Quiz Taker's Information (Storage Class)